Introduction to Forex Trading

 Bear in mind that markets have different starting capital requirements and recommendations.
 While stocks require a higher degree of capital intensity for trading, yet forex will certainly give you higher returns.
 You need to trade the market you are interested in and don’t trade in a specific market if you are not well capitalized for it.
 Being undercapitalized means where even the smallest position will be too risky.
 Wait until you have more capital rather than trading when you are undercapitalized.

 A good forex trading plan includes trading curbs such as loss from the top.
-Trading curb refers to what has created i.e cessation of trading if a certain amount of cash is lost within a single trading session.
+Trading curb refers to what has been created, i.e. cessation of trading if a certain amount of cash is lost within a single trading session.
 Daily stops and loss from tops are used in day and not swing trading.
-Money management aspect of the trading plan describes details about multiple positions and how to manage these.
+The money management aspect of the trading plan describes details about multiple positions and how to manage these.

-When you know maximum risk which can be taken per trade, you need to come up with entry rules and specific price movements, chart patterns, statistics and other indicators of the market’s health at the time of taking the plunge.
-Exit points include price movements, chart patterns, indicators or reversals of the signals which led to the entry.
-Other factors to consider are whether you will use trailing stops, engage in active trade management and chart time frame to which exits would be linked.
+When you know the maximum risk which can be taken per trade, you need to come up with entry rules and specific price movements, chart patterns, statistics, and other indicators of the market’s health at the time of taking the plunge.
+Exit points include price movements, chart patterns, indicators, or reversals of the signals which led to the entry.
+Other factors to consider are whether you will use trailing stops, engage in active trade management, and chart the time frame to which exits would be linked.
 So, be clear about your reasons for entering and exiting the forex market and have a plan for this so that you don’t get lost in the middle!